-An eighth club will be announced next year to compete from 2020-2021.
+An eighth club will be announced in the coming weeks to compete from 2020-2021.

 The Jill McIntosh Medal is awarded annually to the Fairest & Best player in the West Australian Netball League.
 Votes are awarded on a 3-2-1 basis by the umpires each game, with the player with the most votes crowned the winner.

 * In 1989 and 1990, the award was called Classique Player of the Series.

 * From 1991-1993, the award was called the Berri Medal.

 2020-2021 WANL Expression of Interest License Application Information Pack

 2019-2021 WANL Commercial Manual

 Netball WA High Performance Plan 2018-2022 Attachment 1